noah-collins1/NL2SQL/README.md

 </p>

-An [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server that converts natural language questions into PostgreSQL queries using local LLMs via Ollama.
+A [MCP (Model Context Protocol)](https://modelcontextprotocol.io/) server that converts natural language questions into PostgreSQL queries using local LLMs via Ollama.
 Connect it to any MCP-compatible client — [LibreChat](https://www.librechat.ai/), [Claude Desktop](https://claude.ai/download), or your own internal applications — and let users query databases in plain English.

 The server uses a multi-stage validation and repair pipeline, achieving **88.3% accuracy** on an 86-table enterprise database and **76% on 2,000+ tables**.